Quit wondering if your server is being bogged down by requests from illegitimate sources — here’s what to know about HTTPS inspection and how it works

 - The traffic passes through a device handling HTTPS / TLS inspection.

-An SSL inspection appliance can, in turn, decide whether to run the unencrypted traffic through a DLP, firewall, etc. and can send it over to multiple software for filtering the traffic in parallel to minimize latency.
+An SSL inspection appliance can, in turn, decide whether to run the unencrypted traffic through a DLP, firewall, etc., and can send it over to multiple software for filtering the traffic in parallel to minimize latency.
+Because, if the incoming or outgoing traffic is decrypted, inspected, re-encrypted, and then forwarded at each layer, it may introduce multiple single points of failure, impact performance, increase latency, and ultimately accounts for inelegant design.

 What Are the Advantages of Enabling HTTPS Inspection?